 If you own highly appreciated stock in a taxable account or have built significant sums in a traditional IRA and are at least age 70 1/2, there may be more efficient gifting options available to you.
 In addition to private foundations or donor-advised funds, you may want to consider these advanced giving strategies as part of your comprehensive wealth plan.

-Despite the current market conditions, the stock market grew significantly over the last several years, and you may own shares of stock that have experienced significant price appreciation.
-Based on current tax laws, as long as that stock is held, it can continue to appreciate in value with no tax consequences.
+If you own shares of stock that have experienced significant price appreciation, based on current tax laws, as long as that stock is held, it can continue to appreciate in value with no tax consequences.
 Capital gains taxes are due when the stock is sold, taxed at a rate of up to 20% (on securities held for more than one year) at the federal level.
 In addition, if your modified adjusted gross income exceeds certain threshold amounts, a 3.8% net investment income tax (NIIT) may also apply.

 If you have intentions to sell stock with a low cost basis, one alternative to consider is gifting those securities to charity.
 This offers important advantages compared to first selling the securities and then making a cash donation.

 As an example, let’s say you planned to make a $100,000 gift to charity.
 If you were going to liquidate a stock position to make that donation, you might have to sell $125,000 worth of stock to cover the long-term capital gains tax impact of the sale.
 If 3.8% NIIT applies, you would need to sell $131,234 to cover both capital gains and NIIT.
 State taxes may apply on top of that.